2011 Kolkata Knight Riders season

 Kolkata Knight Riders (KKR) is a franchise cricket team based in Kolkata, India, which plays in the Indian Premier League (IPL).
-They were one of the ten teams that competed in the 2011 Indian Premier League.
+They were one of the ten teams that competed in the 2011 IPL.
 They were captained by Gautam Gambhir.
 Kolkata Knight Riders finished 4th in the IPL and qualified for the Champions League T20 for the first time.

 Background

 In this edition of the IPL, the Kolkata Knight Riders decided to revamp the team, starting with a new look and by changing the entire set of players.
 Gautam Gambhir, who was bought for a record-breaking $2.4 million was appointed as skipper.
 KKR also managed to buy Yusuf Pathan for $2.1 million.
-Other international names added to the squad included allrounders Shakib Al Hasan and Jacques Kallis, pace bowler Brett Lee and Ryan ten Doeschate of Netherlands.
+Other international names added to the squad included allrounders Shakib Al Hasan and Jacques Kallis, pace bowler Brett Lee and Ryan ten Doeschate.
 Brad Haddin was replaced by Mark Boucher in mid-season due to a finger injury he sustained during practice.

 The Kolkata Knight Riders had a disappointing start of season, losing to Chennai Super Kings by 2 runs.
 But they came back stronger, winning their next three matches against Deccan Chargers and Rajasthan Royals at Kolkata and Jaipur respectively.
 After two consecutive defeats in their home ground, the team had a string of wins against Delhi Daredevils, Kings XI Punjab and Deccan Chargers.
 They went on to win two of the remaining four matches; one against Chennai Super Kings in Kolkata and the other against Pune Warriors India in Navi Mumbai which enabled them to qualify for the playoffs for the first time.
 In the eliminator they lost to Mumbai Indians owing to a last over by Lakshmipathy Balaji which conceded 21 runs, losing their chance to enter the finals for the first time.

 In the 2011 auctions, Sourav Ganguly was not picked by KKR, nor by any other team in the league.
 This created a huge uproar in Kolkata.
 The angry fans created a protest group called No Dada No KKR.
 This was followed by a silent protest rally, signature campaigns throughout the country and abroad and stadium protests.
 But the uproar came to a halt and the fans' reactions gradually bettered as the team's performance improved and the Eden Gardens began to witness huge capacities.
 KKR finished the top amongst all teams after the completion of the mid season game-play.